Quarantine and Isolation Update

 - Have receive a positive or inconclusive COVID-19 test from a medical professional; or

-- Have been notified by the South Dakota (or other state) Department of Health of potential exposure and need to self-isolate for 14 days.
+- Have been notified by the South Dakota (or other state) Department of Health of potential exposure and need to self-isolate.

 Housing will be available in the Wecota Annex.
 Additional sites may be used if demand exceeds capacity available.
 In some apartment housing units, because of the configuration of the unit, it may be possible for the student to shelter in place.
 All accommodations are single occupancy only.
 Guests are not permitted in QIH.
 Students will be advised of QIH facilities and access procedures during their first floor meetings prior to the start of the semester.